TexasInstruments/edgeai-tidl-tools/README.md

    - Outputs will be saved in `./runtimes/examples/cpp/basic_example/outputs/{model_name}/offload/frame_{frame_num}/`

+## Testing

+### TIDL Unit Test Framework
+The [TIDL Unit Test Framework](test/tidl_unit/README.md) provides a structured approach to testing models and enables systematic validation across different runtimes and devices.
+This framework is particularly useful for:

+- Validating model compatibility with TIDL acceleration
+- Ensuring consistent results between reference and accelerated implementations
+- Benchmarking performance across different configurations
+- Regression testing when updating to new SDK versions

+For detailed usage instructions and options, refer to the [TIDL Unit Test Framework documentation](test/tidl_unit/README.md).

+### Test Reports

+The repository includes detailed test reports for various deep-learning operators across TI devices in the [test/reports](test/reports/README.md) directory.
+These reports are generated using the pytest-based TIDL Unit Test for each release of edgeai-tidl-tools.

+These reports provide valuable information for:
+- Evaluating which operators and with what properties are supported and tested on specific devices
+- Troubleshooting compatibility issues
+- Making informed decisions about model selection and optimization

 ## User Guide

 This section provides a structured guide to help you navigate through the documentation based on your learning journey with EdgeAI TIDL Tools.